Gretchen Carlson: Philanthropy and public work

-Carlson is a longtime supporter of Miss You Can Do It, a pageant with an emphasis "not on looks but courage".
-Founded by Abbey Curran, a former Miss Iowa USA winner who was born with cerebral palsy, the pageant honors girls and young women who live with special needs and challenges.
-It was the subject of an HBO documentary in 2013.
-In 2016, Carlson served as the pageant's MC.
-When its organizers fell short of their fundraising goals (threatening the cancellation of the pageant), Carlson volunteered to cover the remaining expenses.
-On social media, the pageant thanked her for "saving Miss You Can Do It".

-Carlson serves on the March of Dimes National Board as a trustee, the Catherine Violet Hubbard Foundation Gala Committee, The Advisory Committee for the Michelle Clayman Institute for Gender Research at Stanford University and the Advisory Committee of The Press Forward.
-She is also a member of Women Moving Millions, a global collective of women making unprecedented gifts of $1 million or more for the advancement of women and girls.

-In 2017, Carlson was named one of Time magazine 100 Most Influential People in the World, was the recipient of the prestigious Matrix Award, and was named to Variety's Most Powerful Women of Impact list.
+In 2017, Carlson was named one of Time magazine 100 Most Influential People in the World, was the recipient of the Matrix Award, and was named to Variety's Most Powerful Women of Impact list.
 In 2018, she received the 2018 YWCA Phenomenal Woman Award and the New York National Organization for Women (NOW) Women of Power and Influence Award.
 In 2020, Carlson received the Sandra Day O'Connor Lifetime Achievement Award from the Arizona Foundation for Women.
 In July 2020, Carlson headlined a panel with Bethenny Frankel on how global emergencies affect philanthropic priorities for Town & Country's 2020 Philanthropy Summit.